Swirrl/drafter/README.md

     $ lein uberjar

+To build and run a repl and a server on port 3001

+    $ lein repl

-To run a built drafter server without leiningen on port 3000:
+To run a built drafter server without leiningen on port 3001:

     $ java -jar target/drafter-0.1.0-SNAPSHOT-standalone.jar